 If you’ve cleaned your ducts and vent to remove any dirt and debris, but you are feeling minimal airflow, you should reach out to a technician.
 And obviously, if your a/c is pushing out hot air or your heating system is pushing out cold air, there is a problem that you should have a professional help you diagnose.

 If your furnace has a warranty, you should note that most companies will only honor it if the homeowner is getting annual inspections and tune-ups from a licensed HVAC specialist.
 Make sure you keep your warranty active.
 Otherwise, you could end up paying big when something goes wrong with your furnace.
 Without a warranty, you could end up coming out of pocket to cover repairs, even if the issue was the fault of the manufacturer.

 Your specialist will be able to tell you what the HVAC repair cost will be to fix your furnace, or they may suggest that you purchase a new unit altogether.
-The point is, a well-maintained furnace lasts longer and works more efficiently.
-Routinely checking your heating system will keep you from having to have to shell out money for an early furnace replacement.
+The point is, that a well-maintained furnace lasts longer and works more efficiently.
+Routinely checking your heating system will keep you from having to shell out money for an early furnace replacement.

 At Energy Pro Heating and Cooling, we understand how frustrating it can be when your HVAC system is suddenly on the fritz.
 Routine maintenance and preventative care is the best way to catch potential issues early on, so they don’t become major problems for you down the line.

 Whether you need maintenance, repair, or installation of new equipment, our team can handle all of your heating and cooling needs!
 Call today to schedule your appointment!